-- Pull out the index plunger and turn it 90° to remove from the plunger groove.
-Turn the handwheel counterclockwise (CC1200) or clockwise (CC1300XL) to lower the saw. - 2.
+- 1. Pull out the index plunger and turn it 90° to remove from the plunger groove.
+Turn the handwheel counterclockwise (to lower the saw. - 2.
 Turn the index plunger 90° to lock it back into the plunger groove.
 Turn the handwheel slightly to lock the handwheel.